SteelCompendium/data-gen/Ancestries/Dwarf.md

 Dwarves are the children of the elder god Ord, and a common phrase among dwarves is “Ord made the world”—their way of saying, “What will be, will be.”
 They take great pride in knowing that along with Aan, Eth, and Kul, their god created the mundane world, and many dwarves leave their homes to see the world and seek glory in Ord's name.

 ON DWARVES

 There's nothing a team of dwarves can't do!
 Five dwarves alone can easily kill a dragon.
-Ten dragons\!<a href="#fn1" id="fnref1" class="footnote-ref" role="doc-noteref"><sup>1</sup></a> Why, Vorka the Fell-Handed alone slew five dragons at the Siege of Var Loska before succumbing to her wounds.
+Ten dragons!<a href="#fn1" id="fnref1" class="footnote-ref" role="doc-noteref"><sup>1</sup></a> Why, Vorka the Fell-Handed alone slew five dragons at the Siege of Var Loska before succumbing to her wounds.
 One dwarf!
 Think what a small, dedicated party of dwarves could do!

 There aren't many of the great dragons left, alas, so we must … I mean, dwarves must content themselves with fighting lesser evils.
 Necromancers, tyrants.
 Folks who cheat at dice.